 Charles replied back with his usual style of warmth and comedy:

 Oh Rebecca, this website experience could send me to the bottle or to cry on your shoulder.
 Haven’t decided yet.
 To be honest, you are the first positive experience I’ve ever had with any online development in any shape or form.
 Wait… no I think I had a PDF designed on Fiverr once that went well.

 I have a great designer and am happy with the design but he is a friend with a full time job and took forever!
 It’s been 8 months we’ve been at this!

 The developer company emailed in late June saying our site should be ready in a week or two.
 They ran us through two of their actual developers and we are on the third project leader.
 First one was fired, and the second one who was great but went on vacation at the end of August and we are still with a mediocre third one.

 Poor Charles.
 My first thought was bless his heart.
-He has spent a lot of time and money on SEO and design, only to have to torn apart by crappy coding and follow through.
+He has spent a lot of time and money on SEO and design, only to have it torn apart by crappy coding and follow through.